DeppSRL/open_bilanci/docs/data_xml.rst

 This management task will access the google document, download the map in a simple csv file and creates the associations that were implicit: for example those regarding funzioni / interventi.

-The values created will be stored in the CodiceValore table in Postgres DB.
+The values created will be stored in the CodiceVoce table in Postgres DB.

 Xml import
 ----------